Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Applications

 For comprehensive cost analysis, we fit each emulator using different design sizes, then compare the predictive performance of these models given a computational budget.
 The training data are generated as follows.
 For the high-fidelity GP model, we generate $n=2, 3, 4, \text{ or } 5$ maximin (equally-spaced) high-fidelity design points over the input interval $x_1\in[3,5]$.
 For the remaining models, we generate $n=15$, $20$, or $25$ design points over the joint space of input and fidelity parameters.
 Each design has an equal number of points on five maximin (equally-spaced) levels on $x_1$.
 For the two fidelity parameters $t_\tau$ and $t_\eta$, we first generate a 2D $n$-point maximin LHD \citep{morris1995exploratory} and scale this over the domain $[1.0 \times 10^{-4}, 5.0 \times 10^{-2}]\times[1/64,1/24]$.
 We then randomly assign to each level of $x_1$ a fidelity setting from this LHD.
 For validation, the test set is generated on 100 evenly-spaced points over the input space $x_1\in[3,5]$, run at the aforementioned high-fidelity setting for $\mathbf{t}$.
 To account for simulation variation, we repeat this procedure of training data generation and model fitting 20 times and compute the average of all metrics.
 The average computational cost for generating multi-fidelity training data ranges from $2.4\times 10^3$ (15 points) to $3.7\times 10^3$ (25 points) CPU hours.

 Consider first the comparison of the predictive performance of the emulators given a computational budget for training data generation.
 Figure \ref{fig:QGP_results} (left) plots the log-MSEs of the considered models and their corresponding costs (in log10-CPU hours) for simulating the training data.
-We see that, at a given computational budget, CONFIG yields the best predictive performance out of all methods.
+We see that, at a given computational budget, CONFIG with Kernel 2 (as recommended under Scenario 2) yields the best predictive performance out of all methods.
 This suggests that by integrating information on the underlying conglomerate (multi-stage) multi-fidelity simulation framework within its kernel specification, the proposed model can provide \textit{cost-efficient} and accurate emulation of expensive simulators given a tight computational budget.
-While these errors appear relatively small in magnitude, it is shown in \cite{TransferLearning} that small improvements in emulation accuracy may lead to large improvements (i.e., tighter constraints) for Bayesian parameter estimation of QGP properties.
-As such, the improved predictions from CONFIG can facilitate greater precision in scientific studies and thus more meaningful discoveries.
+While such errors appear relatively small in magnitude, it is shown in \cite{TransferLearning} that small improvements in emulation accuracy may lead to large improvements (i.e., tighter constraints) for Bayesian parameter estimation of QGP properties.
+As such, the improved predictions from CONFIG can facilitate greater precision in scientific studies.
+It is also interesting to note the poor performance of CONFIG with Kernel 1 here, which we do not recommend using since this falls under Scenario 2.
+This is not too surprising given the fewer interactions between fidelity parameters in the current sequential multi-stage setting.

 For coverage ratios, Figure \ref{fig:QGP_results} (right) shows the scatterplot of empirical coverage ratios (for 95\% predictive intervals) vs. log-MSEs for the compared methods.
 For the high-fidelity GP, we see that while it can achieve relatively low MSEs, it has severe undercoverage and the required cost for training data generation is high.
 The standard GP and the TWY models, on the other hand, provide good coverage but poor predictive performance.
-Of the compared models, CONFIG yields the best predictive performance with good coverage.
+Of the compared models, CONFIG with the recommended Kernel 2 yields the best predictive performance with good coverage.
 This again suggests that, by integrating the underlying conglomerate (multi-stage) multi-fidelity framework for non-stationary kernel specification, CONFIG can yield improved emulation performance with reliable uncertainty quantification.